 Contact us if you would like specific step-by-step cleaning procedures that are easy and completed in minutes...no charge.
 Get in the supplies noted here and we can get you started properly.

 Aside from the accumulated dirt and grime from years of use, the most frequent trouble spot on an optical microscope is the focus drive.
 Very few service people know how to do these focus block overhauls much less use the correct lubricants or reassembly and adjustment procedure.
-Both of the above firms are experts in this procedure.
 Another common problem with microscopes involves their light source.
 Bad sockets, circuit board components in power supplies and hard to find correct bulbs are a real challenge.
 Beside the focus block, the next problem area is the mechanical stage and nosepiece.
 All of these require complete disassembly, lubrication and reassembly.
 See some of our LED illumination options on the MICROSCOPE ACCESSORIES page.